SandunMunasinghe20/job-portal-springboot-react/README.md

 ### 📂 File Uploads

 - Upload and view resumes (PDF)
-- Upload and view profile and company logos
+- Upload and view profile pictures and company logos

 ---